hardikjaiswal1106/pharmacy_inv/README.md

 3. Commit your changes
 4. Submit a pull request

-💬 Suggestions and feature ideas are always appreciated.
+Suggestions and feature ideas are always appreciated.

+If you found this project helpful, consider giving it a star ⭐!

 ---

-# ❤️ Acknowledgment
+# Acknowledgment

 Developed with 💊 by dedicated students to promote learning and innovation in Python-based Inventory Management Systems.